Mohammad-537/Planets/READ.md

 ---

-###### NOTE: may work unstable with some browsers and devices
+###### NOTE: May work unstably with some browsers and devices

 ###### (such as Safari or phones)

-This is a simple project to show our solar system.
+This is a simple project to show our Solar System.

-Was made especially for the CS4012 html project.
+It was created specially for the CS4012 html project.

-In this file we storing all references that we used.
+In this file we store all references that we used.

 ## Structure

 ---

-The project is divided in 2 parts:
+The project is divided into 2 parts:

 1. The `Project` folder contains the source code of the project:
    1. The `style.css` file contains the css code.